 He just needs to get one thing out of the pantry and put one thing back in the pantry, making it more likely that it'll end up in the same spot each time! 😀

-I think it's way cool to use something in a way different than it was originally designed for.
+I think it's very clever to use something in a way different than it was originally designed for.
 Case in point, check out what Sarah did with an old Post Office Mail Cubby.
-So clever.
+Such perfectly charming organization.